UBC-LA-Hackathon/student-dashboard/README.md

 * build your own API endpoints
 * use React to build frontend components
 * build a modern web application

+## Ask For Help
+We don't expect you to come into the workshopathon with any prior knowledge.
+You may never have coded before - that's okay!
+You're here to learn, and we're here to help.

+There are many volunteers here who are happy to answer any questions you have.

+And f you are already comfortable with some of the technology we're using, please help your neighbours!

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for use with your own Canvas API tokens.